Center for Creative Education, Empowering Community Through The Arts

 Contact Improvisation Fundamentals Workshop

-This summer, give your body adventure for a lifetime with this 5-week Contact Improvisation Fundamentals Workshop, taught by Ophra Wolf and open to all levels and abilities.
+Give your body an adventure for a lifetime with this Contact Improvisation Fundamentals Workshop, taught by Ophra Wolf.
+Some experience required.

 Whether you’re new to dance and movement improvisation in general or to Contact Improvisation in particular, and even if you’re an experienced mover, you will be equally challenged and thrilled by the possibilities of flight, release, and resistance that Contact Improvisation unlocks.
 You’ll gain a deep understanding of your body’s mechanics and you’ll experience the pleasure of relating through simple acts of giving and receiving weight.
 We’ll be cultivating our ability to be alert and safe in fast moving situations - an invaluable skill on so many levels, and one that requires strong personal commitment to mindfulness and mutual respect.
 Therefore, this is not a drop-in class and commitment to the full workshop is required.